heytulsiprasad/wirescript/content/blog/common-problems-faced-with-gatsby-image/index.md

 Well, background images have been easy to do from CSS by adding just `background-image: url()` and it's as simple as that.
 However, in this way we couldn't use all the sick, speedy optimized images as gatsby images give.

 So as a result I ended up putting the link to an unoptimized picture uploaded to imgur (to add to the charm, it even was over 1MB!!).
-This harmed the overrall performance as well, coz the site needed to download all this data in the first load.
+This harmed the overall performance as well, coz the site needed to download all this data in the first load.

 ![Top Issues on GT Metrix](./top-issues.png)